Is the sneaker today an art object?

-The speculations of which it is the object are quite surprising and have caused its sales to explode in recent years.
-Because of the democratization that they have experienced, a real marketplace around the sneaker was born, where sellers and retailers exchange their models at prices often very volatile.
+The speculations of which it is the object are quite surprising and have made its sales explode these last years.
+Because of the democratization they have experienced, a real marketplace around the sneaker was born, where sellers and retailers exchange their models at often very volatile prices.

 Beyond the object that we collect, the sneaker is also a real culture in itself as it is popularized in all its forms.
-Sometimes appearing in shapes that don't fit our feet - sometimes as a keychain, a piece of jewelry, a figurine or even a monument - all these creations in its effigy prove the admiration that it arouses in society today.
+Sometimes appearing in templates that do not fit our feet - sometimes keychain, jewelry, figurine or even in monument format - all these achievements in its effigy prove the admiration it generates in society today.

-The euphoria surrounding the sneaker does not come from nowhere.
-It has been described as a work of art, and it has to be said that, like an artist's painting, it tells a unique story.
-It is this storytelling that allows a pair such as the Air Jordan 1 to reach so many people: the basketball player's touch gives the sneaker value, as well as the necessary sales pitch.
+This euphoria around the sneaker does not come from nowhere.
+It has been described as a work of art, and it must be said that, like an artist's painting, it tells a unique story.
+It is this storytelling that will allow a pair such as the Air Jordan 1 to reach so many people: the basketball player's touch gives value to the sneaker, as well as the necessary argument to sell it.

 What about you?

-If streetwear is taking a big place in our modern society, it is now these limited and precious models that fans are looking out for.
+If streetwear takes a big place in our modern society, it is now these limited and precious models that enthusiasts are looking for.
 So, if the sneaker is a special work of art, what are you waiting for to collect some?